 I got really sick of it so I flipped the model and I went and bought a $30 razor (the one pictured above) and nice razor blades that cost $0.32 each or 30 blades for $9.00.
-Yup, $0.32 per razor blade versus $4.38 per cartridge.
-That’s kind of a big difference.
+Yup, $0.32 per old school razor blade versus $4.38 per Gillette blade.
+That's kind of a big difference.

 There is slightly more work since I need to use shave soap, 3 for $14.
 You can get away with not using shaving cream/soap with a Gillette razor/cartridge.
 Shaving cream or gel are fine too but shave soap is cheaper and lasts a really long time.
 With shave soap, I can rock out with a $12 badger shave brush to lather up the soap which is kind of a pleasant experience making it and applying the lather to my face.
 There's some cost savings down the road here but it's negligible.